polycentric-game/polycentric-web/content/Sessions/Session 2 at Edge Esmerelda.md

 6. Choose a role - Just enter game to go with the random selection.
 7. Enter Game

-You should now be in the game with role.
+You should now be in the game with a role.

 ## In-game